Enroll in a Summer 2025 program today to receive an Early Bird Discount up to $300

 The world of finance remains highly competitive and very lucrative, particularly for those with a smart mind for investment, entrepreneurship, and other advanced concepts.

+The world of finance remains highly competitive and very lucrative, particularly for those with a highly developed mind for investment, entrepreneurship, and other advanced concepts.
 No matter what the finance market, there are plenty of unique opportunities for advancement, with millions of dollars changing hands almost every day.
 Therefore, kids fascinated by the opportunity to make record-breaking deals might want to get some early financial education to join this market.

 Learn finance with hands-on projects at the top finance bootcamp for high schoolers.
 In-person in NYC or live online from anywhere